KaustavSaikia/Project/README.md

 Github project directory: -  https://github.com/KaustavSaikia/Project

-<b>Astro Java Doc</b> : - Cotains the java doc of the project with all the details of the functions / libraries.
+<b><a href="https://github.com/KaustavSaikia/Project/tree/master/Astro%20Java%20Doc">Astro Java Doc </a></b> : - Cotains the java doc of the project with all the details of the functions / libraries.
 Download the folder and open index.html which has reference to all the packages and classes.

-<b>Astro </b>: - QA Assignment Level 1 and QA Assignment Level 2 test automation codes are committed in this folder.
+<b><a href="https://github.com/KaustavSaikia/Project/tree/master/Astro">Astro </a></b>: - QA Assignment Level 1 and QA Assignment Level 2 test automation codes are committed in this folder.
 The project framework is developed based on the Page Object Model with Objects, Pages and Test classes keppt seperate.

 Checkout / Download the project to your local system.